Skip to content

 If your device does not support fastboot boot, then you may need to manually download the official firmware package and then extract the boot from it.

-Unlike GKI mode, LKM mode will modify the ramdisk, so on devices with Android 13, it needs to patch the init_boot partition instead of the boot partition; while GKI mode always operates the boot partition.
+Unlike GKI mode, LKM mode will modify the ramdisk, so on devices with Android 13, it needs to patch the init_boot partition instead of the boot partition; meanwhile, GKI mode always operates the boot partition.

 Use the manager